Background pattern

 Package Leaflet: Information for the User

-Febuxostat Bluepharma 120 mg Film-Coated Tablets.
+Febuxostat Bluepharma 120 mg film-coated tablets EFG.

 Febuxostat (as Febuxostat hemihydrate)

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medicine, as it contains important information for you.

-1. What Febuxostat Bluepharma is and what it is used for
+1. What is Febuxostat Bluepharma and what is it used for

 3. How to take Febuxostat Bluepharma